spectresystems/templates/templates/lib/README.md

-# MyClassLib
+# TheProject

-Add some descriptive text about this library here.
+Add some descriptive text about TheProject here.

 ## Running examples

-To see `MyClassLib` in action, install the [dotnet-example](https://github.com/patriksvensson/dotnet-example) global tool.
+To see `TheProject` in action, install the [dotnet-example](https://github.com/patriksvensson/dotnet-example) global tool.